 The most common petitions to amend the Comprehensive Plan are requests to change a property’s land-use classification on the Land-Use Plan.
 Such requests typically occur because the original classification was issued in error (a mature and stable residential neighborhood was classified as commercial) or because the current classification is not consistent with a petitioner’s request for a zoning map amendment.

-An amendment to the Comprehensive Plan may be initiated by the City Council, Plan Commission or any person owning property in the City.
+An amendment to the Comprehensive Plan may be initiated by the City Council, Planning and Zoning Commission or any person having a legal interest in the property.